 What is a UW NetID and why should I get one?

 UW Technology provides detailed information on what a UW NetID is and how it works.
 As to why, you might want to show your pride in your alma mater by using a UW e-mail address, or you might want to use an online service for career networking or lifelong learning.
-It's also necessary if you want to use the Alumni Directory or to order a transcript online.
+It's also necessary if you want to order a transcript online.
 It's the best way to get access to everything UW offers online.

 Who is and who is not eligible to get a UW NetID?